-5 years ago Ryobi released their first battery-powered riding mower, the RM480E.
+More than 5 years ago Ryobi released its first battery-powered riding mower, the RM480E.
 It featured a lead-acid battery and a 38-inch stamped steel deck.
 That was followed by a Ryobi RY48ZTR100 48-inch zero turn mower and, eventually, the 54-inch brushless ZT with a fabricated deck.
-So what’s the big news for today?
-Ryobi has brought three new lithium-ion battery-powered zero-turn riding lawn mowers powered by a brand new 80V lithium-ion suitcase-style battery.
-They also use a new iDrive (Intelligent Drive) joystick drive control.
+So this isn’t Ryobi’s first rodeo with a battery-powered riding lawn mower and the design team has plenty of real-world experience to draw from.

 Let’s start with the models and deck sizes.
-Ryobi 80V Zero Turn Mowers include 30-, 42-, and 54-inch decks and feature a lot of innovation.
+You can get a Ryobi 80V iDrive zero-turn with a 30-, 42-, or 54-inch deck.

-If you listened closely, you’ll remember we said this mower operated off an 80V battery.
-Actually, it operates off more than one.
+These mowers operated using an 80V battery platform that has an interesting twist.
 Each 80V pack resembles a small suitcase and features 100 individual battery cells.
-A small LCD screen next to the handle shows you the percentage of charge remaining.
+A small LCD screen next to the handle shows you the percentage of the charge remaining.

 Each Ryobi 80V Lithium-ion battery pack operates at 72 nominal volts and specs out at 10Ah (amp-hours).
 That gives it a capacity of 720 Wh (watt-hours).
 Each 12Ah 40V battery pack yields 432 Wh once you factor in the 36V nominal voltage.